Clinical presentation

 - Evidence of schistocytes on peripheral smear

-- PT, aPTT typically normal
+- PT, aPTT are typically normal.

-- Elevated troponin levels:
+- Elevated troponin levels (>50% of cases).

 Cohort studies